jordandukart/islandora_accordion_rotator_module/README.txt

 #### CONFIGURATION
  By default, there is a sample image and description.
 To configure additional content, gather a group of pids and enter them as a comma seperated list in the modules configuration page.
+After saving your new configuration, you will need to clear all cache in drupal before they will be displayed in the accordion.

 #### TROUBLESHOOTING

 #### FAQ
 License: http://codecanyon.net/licenses/regular

 #### CONTACT